-Interpreting and reacting to a CTG trace is therefore best understood as a complex sociotechnical process involving individuals from multiple professions and disciplines, taking place over a number of stages and in highly pressurised contexts.
-Given this, purely technical interventions (eg, computer-assisted CTG analysis) and individual-based training are unlikely to fully address these challenges.
-We propose that understanding what can go wrong when EFM is used requires full characterisation of the work and social practices involved, the multiple professions who conduct such practices and the context where the process takes place.
+Interpreting and reacting to a CTG trace is therefore best understood as a complex socio-technical process involving individuals from multiple professions and disciplines, taking place over a number of stages and in highly pressurised contexts.
+Given this, purely technical interventions (e.g. computer-assisted CTG analysis) and individual-based training are unlikely to fully address these challenges.
+We propose that understanding what can go wrong when electronic fetal monitoring is used requires full characterisation of the work and social practices involved, the multiple professions who conduct such practices, and the context where the process takes place.26